Setting Goals for Next Season

 Setting goals for your triathlon season is crucial if you want to enhance your performance compared to previous years.
 Let's explore some straightforward ideas for effective goal setting.

-One of the fundamental aspects of goal setting is ensuring that your goals are measurable.
+Secondly, your goals need to be measurable.
 While it's common to aim for improvement, such as getting faster, it's essential to specify measurable targets.
 For instance, rather than aiming to "get faster," set a goal like "run a 28:00 minute 5k."
+Step 2 to your goal setting gives you another key attribute - making the specific goal, measurable.

 Additionally, your goals should be challenging yet realistic.
 While it's important to push your limits, setting unattainable goals can lead to frustration and demotivation.
 Consider your current fitness level and set targets that are challenging but achievable within a reasonable timeframe.
 For example, if you currently run a 40:00 10k off the bike, aiming to run a 33:00 10k in a single season may not be realistic.
+Let's make your goals achievable!

 When setting goals, it's crucial to focus on factors within your control.
 External variables like course difficulty or competitors' performances can impact your results.
 Instead, set objectives that you can influence directly, such as achieving specific time goals or improving certain aspects of your performance.